Luca Stolz

-Luca Stolz (born 29 July 1995) is a German racing driver who currently competes in the ADAC GT Masters and GT World Challenge Europe.
+Luca Stolz (born 29 July 1995) is a German racing driver who currently competes in the GT World Challenge Europe for Mercedes-AMG Team Mann-Filter.
+He has won the Bathurst 12 Hour twice (2022, 2023) and the 24 Hours of Nürburgring once (2026), and was previously the 2018 Blancpain GT Series Endurance Cup champion.

 Career

 Stolz began his racing career in 2007, competing in the Cadet class of the Belgian Karting Championship.
 He raced in karts until 2010, before moving into single-seaters in 2011.
 He made his debut in the 2011 ADAC Formel Masters, driving for URD Rennsport.
 In his maiden season of formula competition, Stolz finished 12th in the championship.
 The following season, he moved to the German Formula Three Championship, initially competing in the Trophy class for HS Engineering, before stepping up to the overall championship beginning at TT Circuit Assen.

 For 2013, Stolz began competing in sports car racing, joining Land Motorsport for the 2013 Porsche Carrera Cup Germany season.
 He made his GT World Challenge Europe Sprint Cup debut the following season, driving alongside Lucas Wolf for HTP Motorsport.
 Despite only competing in half the season, the duo would finish fourth in the Silver Cup class.
 For 2016, Stolz joined the Lamborghini GT3 Junior Program, which led to a full-season GT World Challenge Europe campaign with GRT Grasser Racing Team.
 Stolz and co-driver Michele Beretta were crowned Silver Cup champions of the Sprint Cup that season, claiming four class victories in ten races.

 2017 saw Stolz join Mercedes-AMG Team Black Falcon for the Endurance Cup; the team with which he and co-drivers Yelmer Buurman and Maro Engel would claim the 2018 Blancpain GT Series Endurance Cup title.

-2018 also saw Stolz make his 24 Hours of Le Mans debut, driving for Keating Motorsports.
+2018 saw Stolz make his 24 Hours of Le Mans debut, driving for Keating Motorsports.
 The team finished 29th overall, and third in the LMGTE Am class.
 After competing with Black Falcon in 2019 and Haupt Racing Team in 2020, Stolz and Engel joined Toksport WRT for the 2021 season.